willhowes/makers_portfolio_and_notes/week_7.md

 2. Debug a bit quicker using ```p``` or ```console.log```.
 3. Don't go into doing major logic for the problem until necessary.

+### Module Patterns Workshops
+1. Whether to use multi-page app or single page app is really a UX design decision rather than a developer one.
+2. By using